rainapark/-dhfinalproject-park-raina/README.md

     <!-- MAIN CONTENT -->
     <div id="main_content_wrap" class="outer">
       <section id="main_content" class="inner">
-        <p>bor my final project I would like to try and convert all the rules found in “The Elements of Style” into code and form an engine where text can be inputted.
+        <p>For my final project I would like to try and convert all the rules found in “The Elements of Style” into code and form an engine where text can be inputted.
 The engine will then produce the corrected text (with possible variations depending on the rule) and a report.
 The report would highlight the changes made to the sentence and explain why the change was made.
 It might even point to the more detailed text in “The Elements of Style” so that the user can have a more in-depth understanding.
 I will try to incorporate secondary sources in the form of information from other style books that might  disagree with “The Elements of Style” so that the user can see that they might not necessarily be “wrong”.
 I felt that the biggest issue and also a valuable skill in most professions is writing ability.
 Writing business emails,cover letters, and essays, there are a lot of information in the word that needs to be written down.
 I actually struggle with changing my style to match the circumstances so this project would help me practice and learn in a few areas of writing and programming and also be helpful to other students.
 I felt it was more a more practical project.</p>

 <h1 id="header-1">Primary Sources of Coding Rules</h1>